The Sale of Human Organs

 - Declaration of Istanbul on Organ Trafficking and Transplant Tourism, Nephrology Dialysis Transplantation (2008) 23: 3375–3380.
 [PDF]

 - Department of Health (UK), Organs for Transplant: a report from the organ donation taskforce, January 2008.
 [PDF]

-- World Medical Association Statement on Human Organ Donation and Transplantation, WMA General Assembly, adopted 2000, revised 2006.
+- World Medical Association Statement on Organ and Tissue Donation, adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012.

 - UK National Health Service Blood and Transplant (NHSBT)

 - U.S. Department of Health & Human Services, Organ Procurement and Transplantation Network

 I would like to thank Dr. Nicola Williams for providing research support for the August 2015 version of this entry.